gaelforget/NCTiles.jl/docs/src/maindocs.md

 ### NCData and TileData

 In the example above we wrote a NetCDF file with data sourced from Binary Files, specified by the `BinData` struct.

-We have a few other structs for different kinds of data:
+Other structs for different kinds of input data are provided; see [Data Structures](@ref Data Structures) for further documentation.

 - `NCData`: for data sourced from a NetCDF file
 - `TileData`: for data to be written into separate tile files